fossasia/wp-dev-buddy/readme.txt

 First release.

 == Upgrade Notice ==

+= 2.1.0 =
+Default stylesheet has been updated to be responsive, and to match your theme's appearance as much as possible.
+That and some code cleanup.

 = 2.0.3 =
 Fixes a bug that meant the feed would be render before the content, rather than within, if the shortcode was used in the WordPress editor.